Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Jordan On Governance.md

 ___

-From my perspective, what needs to happen next is that [[Individual|Individuals]] who want to engage in this collective emergence should forge or join a group or team - see [[Forging Or Joining A Team]].
+From my perspective, what needs to happen next is that [[Individuals]] who want to engage in this collective emergence should forge or join a group or team - see [[Forging Or Joining A Team]].

 Those teams and groups should then [[Organize and Federate]] to accomplish together what they cannot accomplish in isolation.